Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 Permission required: customize_storefront (see <a href="#access-scopes">Access scopes</a>)
 </aside>

 Below, you will find more information on how to create custom JS/CSS.
+See [Customizing Storefront guideline](/customizing-storefront) for more details about app review.

 # Custom JavaScript